MobileProto16/Mobile-Proto-16/lab2/README.md

 Your goal for this lab is to make an app that uses two APIs, where one of them has to be an Android API.

-You will have 2 weeks to complete this lab. **Lab 2 is due at 6:30pm on Thursday, October 27th.** This lab will be done in groups of either two or three.
-There should be two groups of three.
+You will have 2 weeks to complete this lab. **Lab 2 is due at 6:30pm on Thursday, October 27th.** This lab will be done in **groups of three**.
 You should work with new people on this lab.

 [Here](./RUBRIC.md) is the rubric.